Andrea McLean

 Andrea Jean McLean (born 5 October 1969) is a Scottish journalist and television presenter who works on ITV Daytime.

 She was a weather presenter for GMTV from 1997 to 2008, and a co-presenter on ITV's daytime chat show Loose Women from 2007 to 2020.

 Early life

 Although born in Glasgow, McLean and her sister were raised in Trinidad and Tobago.
-The family then moved back to Scotland when she was 15, but later settled in Market Harborough, Leicestershire, England, and took her school exams at Robert Smyth grammar school.
+The family then moved back to Scotland when she was 15, living in the small village of Tarbolton for some time, briefly attending Tarbolton Primary School, before later settling in Market Harborough, Leicestershire, England.
+She took her school exams at Robert Smyth grammar school.

 McLean is of Russian Jewish descent on her father's side who fled from Russia to Scotland to avoid persecution.
 McLean has stated she has always known about her Jewish heritage but her family are not religiously Jewish anymore.

 McLean studied for her BA Hons in Modern Studies at Coventry University, and later gained a Postgraduate Certificate in Periodical Journalism.
 She then took a gap year in Cairns, Australia.